CalARVRCourse-Fall2023/hw3-ar-game/README.md

 Create a new scene.

 Delete the main camera that is placed in the scene by default by unity.
 We will replace this by it’s AR Equivalent.
-This requires two objects: AR Session and AR Session Origin.
+This requires two objects: AR Session and XR Origin.

 In the newest version of AR Foundation these will be in GameObject (or '+' or Right Click in 'Hierarchy') -> XR -> ARSession / XR Origin